The Baptist chapel

 The trustees of the Chapel at this time were knitter Joseph Harrison, tailor William West, miners John Trueman and William Wrigley, all of Ilkeston, John Orchard of Little Hallam, knitter Christopher Harrison, brickmaker Thomas Woolley, and Samuel Cresswell all of Smalley, miner Stephen Barton of Greasley.

 William Pickering died at Sneinton, Nottingham on February 19th, 1848, aged 81.
 He had been born in Castle Donington and baptised there at the age of 14.
-Leaving Ilkeston in 1815 he went to Staleybridge, Yorkshire and then, aged 55, went to Nottingham, remaining there for the rest of his life.
-He was buried at the General Baptist chapel there.
+Leaving Ilkeston in 1815 he went to Staleybridge, Yorkshire and then, aged 55, went to oversee the Baptist Chapel in Stoney Street, Nottingham, remaining there for the rest of his life.
+He was buried at that chapel.

 1820-1851: Growth.